Stephen Sulzberger’s Blog

 xmlDoc.Load(HttpContext.Current.Server.MapPath(@"~\App_Data\file.xml"));

-XmlNodeList nodeRoot = xmlDoc.GetElementsByTagName("items");
+XmlNodeList nodeRoot = xmlDoc.GetElementsByTagName("item");

 for (int i = 0; i < nodeRoot.Count; i++)